When it comes to starting a planner brand, you may find yourself in a place where you have to make some big decisions.

 Now came the logo… Oh man, was this a task.
 We hired a graphic designer that we went to high school with, and went back and forth with him for about a month and a half.
 I wanted something that really described my style which is kind of “boho chic” and decided on a dreamcatcher.
 The dreamcatcher is also what our son’s nursery was decorated in, so it truly felt like a family business.

-🎬 How To Get Your Planner Business Started
+🎬 How To Start A Planner Brand

 Design A Prototype